submentor/substrate-chain-scrapers/README.md

 ### 7. Start NestJS Server

+!!! not working now !!!

 In case you would like to run API or GraphQL server, you should deal with NestJS application.

 ## Docker